This resource explains how to plan and present an academic poster, also called a research poster.

 Incorporating images

 Images help make your poster engaging and give it structure and coherence.
-An academic poster should include at least one strong image.
 An image could be a graph, photo, hand-drawn sketch, diagram, map, infographic or even a creatively presented table.

-The image to text ratio for your poster will vary dependent on the disciplinary context and the audience you are attempting to engage, however as a general rule of thumb a 50/50 combination of images to text is a sensible target to aim for.
+The image to text ratio for your poster will vary depending on the disciplinary context and the audience you are attempting to engage.
+However, as a general guideline, a 50/50 combination of images to text is a sensible target to aim for.

 When placing images in your poster ensure that you: